 A: Alternatively, you may also submit an academic letter of recommendation.
 Such a letter, typically written by a professor or instructor, should describe your academic skills (literature research, academic writing, analytical thinking…).

 | Q: What are WU’s school codes to submit the GMAT? |

 A: Please just upload the official score report to our online application tool.
 You do not need to indicate WU’s school code when taking the tests.

 Application: Motivation Letter

-A: Yes, applicants are invited to write and submit a motivation letter, which describes their personal reasons for pursuing our Master’s program and perhaps further explains why they consider themselves qualified applicants.
-However, a letter of motivation is not required by the program.
+A: Yes, applicants need to write and submit a motivation letter, which describes their personal reasons for pursuing our Master’s program and perhaps further explains why they consider themselves qualified applicants.
+A letter of motivation is required.

 | Q: When can I expect an admission decision from WU? |

 A: Please check under the priority deadline you applied for in the WU Admissions Office's timetable.

 |Q: Will I also receive notification if I was not accepted?|